Spanish yields dip after strong sale advances 2014 funding plan

 * Spain sells 3.2 billion euros of bonds

-* France sells almost 11 billion euros of bonds (Updates prices, adds new analyst comment)
+* France sells almost 11 billion euros of bonds (Updates with results of bond sales, analyst comments)

 By Emelia Sithole-Matarise